ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 3. Click on "The Messenger"
 4. Follow the prompts

-These steps can be followed in the future to launch the game and check for mod updates.
+These steps can also be followed to launch the game and check for mod updates after the initial setup.

 ### Manual Installation